These Joint Declarations on Cooperation:

 - Can be a first step towards free trade relations with the partners concerned.

 - Address cooperation on trade-related issues such as information on foreign trade, customs and origin matters, technical barriers to trade, intellectual property rights, trade in services, public procurement markets and competition.

 - Aim to improve conditions for the implementation of private sector cooperation.

 - Provide for a joint committee allowing the parties to review their cooperation, discuss any other issue of mutual interest and formulate appropriate recommendations.

 EFTA has Joint Declarations on Cooperation with the following partners:

 Furthermore, EFTA concluded Joint Declarations on Cooperation with the following partners prior to starting free trade negotiations on or concluding a Free Trade Agreement:

-Albania, Algeria, Colombia, Croatia, Egypt, Gulf Cooperation Council (GCC), Jordan, Lebanon, Malaysia, Macedonia,
+Albania, Algeria, Colombia, Croatia, Egypt, Georgia, Gulf Cooperation Council (GCC), Jordan, Lebanon, Malaysia, Macedonia,

 Montenegro, Morocco, Palestinian Authority, Panama, Peru, Philippines, Serbia, Tunisia, and Ukraine.